kumkee/LocalFunctionProj/README.md

 # "No job functions found" warning when upgrading Microsoft.Azure.Functions.Worker.Sdk to 1.16.1 or above

 I am trying to migrate my HTTP-triggered Azure Functions Apps to isolated process.
-For myself to understand how an isolated-process Functions app work, I started from the template provided by the Azure Functions Core Tools (version 4.0.5348 - the latest NixOS provides at the time of writing) following official [Quick-Start Guide](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide?tabs=linux).
+For myself to understand how an isolated-process Functions app work, I started from the template provided by the Azure Functions Core Tools (version 4.0.5348 - the latest NixOS provides at the time of writing) following official [Quick-Start Guide](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=linux%2Cazure-cli).

-The template works without upgrading any of the librarijes that come with it.
+The template works without upgrading any of the libraries that come with it.
 One can visit the local address `http://localhost:7071/api/HttpExample` and see the HTTP response `Welcome to Azure Functions!`.